MicroHealthLLC/Tueri/README.md

   it means a lot for open source projects!
 - Read our
   [docs](https://protectai.github.io/llm-guard/)
-  for more info about how to use and customize LLM Guard, and for step-by-step tutorials.
+  for more info about how to use and customize Tueri, and for step-by-step tutorials.
 - Post a [Github Issue](https://github.com/protectai/llm-guard/issues) to submit a bug report, feature request, or suggest an improvement.
 - To contribute to the package, check out our [contribution guidelines](CONTRIBUTING.md), and open a PR.